Cyclone Invisigrip Tough Gardening Gloves - Small

 There are some simple ways to collect the greywater from around your home.

 If you have a shower over a bath, then simply insert the plug into the bath before you shower.
 At the end of the shower you'll be able to use a bucket to transfer the water outside.
 If you don't have a bath under your shower, grab a large tub that can be placed in the bottom of the shower to collect the excess water.

 Redirecting the used water from your washing machine is a great way to collect greywater.
 Simply get the water outlet hose that is usually directed towards a drain and place it in a large bucket.
 Remember to keep an eye on the bucket as your washing machine goes through its cycle to make sure it doesn't overflow.

 Another great way to collect your greywater is from your laundry sink or bathroom basins.
 Once you have finished using the water in your sink, use a bucket to scoop out the water to take outside.

 Once you have collected greywater from around your home, you need to treat the water prior to distributing it around your garden.
 We are using Yates Greywater Fertiliser, which has multiple benefits.
 It helps neutralise the effect of alkaline soaps and detergents on soil pH, contains a bactericide to kill unwanted microbes in greywater and it has added nitrogen and potassium to create a balanced fertiliser to feed plants and lawns and encourage healthy growth.

 To treat the water, add 20–40mL of Yates Greywater Fertiliser for every 10L of greywater, and then apply around non-edible plants every 2 to 4 weeks.

 If you have a lot of green foliage in your garden or plan to use greywater on your lawns, it also contains chelated iron to promote deep green foliage and lawns.

-It’s really important that you don't store greywater on your property.
+Pro tip: it's really important that you don't store greywater on your property.
 So make sure you use it as soon as you collect it!